Knitting Camp Girls

 “Like your hat Maddie.”

-You get to make some pretty cool stuff when you come to camp… like this hat for instance.
-Maddie knitted it when she first got to camp last summer, and from then on was rarely seen without it.
 It’s true; knitting has become an increasingly popular activity at camp.
-The Rockbrook girls are learning that knitting isn’t all that difficult (once you master the basic stitches!), is really a lot of fun, and is so satisfying when you see what you’ve made.
-It’s the kind of thing that you can then continue after camp at Home.
-It can become a life-long hobby!
+The Rockbrook girls are learning that it isn’t all that difficult (once you master the basic stitches!) to knit, is really a lot of fun, and is so satisfying when you see what you’ve made.
+Some girls describe the feeling of it, the process of twisting, looping and tying yarn in patterns of knots, to be relaxing, even meditative.

 P.S.
 That’s Looking Glass Falls in the background.